What is Guitar Fluency?

 What about changing chords while you pick an arpeggio?

-What if you are playing an arpeggio with an open chord but then need to jump to a BAR CHORD and continue your picking pattern without messing up the rhythm, the chord change, or the picking pattern?
+What if you are playing an arpeggio with an open chord but then need to jump to a barre chord and continue your picking pattern without messing up the rhythm, the chord change, or the picking pattern?

 Not so easy right?